AdamCoderAcademy/workbook_3/Readme.md

 - They will want to appoint someone as a Project Manager/Team Leader as well as allocate tasks to other team members based on skills, experience and strength.
 - Outline their own goals with the website
 - Set an approximate timeline for tasks to be completed along the way and check for dead line dates that must be met.
-- They will need to be capable of both front and back end preferably using a "full-stack" such as MERN.
+- They will need to be capable of both front and back end preferably using a full-stack such as MERN.
 - They will also need to be experienced in testing, debugging and deployment for the project to run smoothly.

 <h1>Q5.
 With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges</h1>